 Aconitum delphiniifolium is native to Alaska, northwestern Canada, and eastern Siberia.
-Typically flowers June-September.
-Prefers richer soils, but is often found in rockier subalpine areas in Alaska.
-Can be found in woods, rocky slopes, alpine tundra, meadows, or along stream beds.
+It typically flowers June-September.
+Preferring richer soils, it is often found in subalpine areas in Alaska, in woods, rocky slopes, alpine tundra, meadows, or along stream beds.

 Field Guide to Alaskan Wildflowers, Pratt, Verna E. pg 7

-Wolfsbane: fictitous plant contains very real dangers, Evergreen.edu – Plant Profiles in Chemical Ecology
+Wolfsbane: fictitious plant contains very real dangers, Evergreen.edu – Plant Profiles in Chemical Ecology